Post-consumer waste: Excessive waste

-Especially within the food system, there is a lot of waste occurring at the consumer end.
+Especially within the food system, there is a lot of food loss and waste occurring at the consumer end.
 Post-consumer waste accounts for a large proportion of food that is wasted.
 This can be attributed to many reasons, including the way in which food is labeled.
-According to a study published in 2020, the confusing labeling of "use by", "consume by", or "sell by" dates is a significant reason why food is wasted at such a high volume when the food is otherwise entirely edible.^{[8]} Another reason is the way that food is used once it reaches the average consumer household due to many factors, with the main factors being social, behavioral, and personal purchasing habits.
-Additionally, each of those factors influences each other and affects the amount of food that is wasted per person.^{[9]} Food waste from production to land use changes adds to the worldwide carbon footprint with the amount between 2000 and 3600 kg CO_{2} equivalent.
+According to a study published in 2020, the confusing labeling of "use by", "consume by", or "sell by" dates is a significant reason why food is wasted at such a high volume when the food is otherwise entirely edible.
+Another reason is the way that food is used once it reaches the average consumer household due to many factors, with the main factors being social, behavioral, and personal purchasing habits.
+Additionally, each of those factors influences each other and affects the amount of food that is wasted per person.

+Food waste from production to land use changes adds to the worldwide carbon footprint with the amount between 2000 and 3600 kg CO_{2} equivalent.
 The focus should be on prevention from within households as each generation are massively increasing their food waste.
 Multiple studies have shown that the greenhouse gases caused by our food waste at times can be more harmful to the environment than coal power plants.

 This is part of a longstanding belief that manufacturers are responsible for the prevalence of post-consumer waste.
 Many people accused manufacturers for being responsible for its prevalence due to the many materials not being made with recycling or reuse in mind.
-Additionally products often have excessive packaging serving no real purpose other than being useful for marketing. ^{[10]} In recent years there has been increased regulation regarding the subject, such as in the EU where new regulations are being passed in order to support more sustainable packaging use and create a cradle-to-cradle material flow. ^{[11]} The Food and Agricultural Organization (FAO) discovered that 1/3 of all made food is wasted each year adding up to about 1.3 billion tons of food that was edible.
+Additionally, products often have excessive packaging serving no real purpose other than being useful for marketing.

+In recent years there has been increased regulation regarding the subject, such as in the EU where new regulations are being passed in order to support more sustainable packaging use and create a cradle-to-cradle material flow.
+The Food and Agricultural Organization (FAO) discovered that 1/3 of all made food is wasted each year adding up to about 1.3 billion tons of food that was edible.

 Avoiding post-consumer waste

 As previously mentioned, current systems of consumer waste use a cradle-to-grave or linear model of waste management.
-This is a model of the lifecycle of a product that results in the product reentering the supply chain instead of being disposed of. ^{[14]} This system allows for greater reduction of waste as a large section of the waste produced would be able to enter the supply chain.
+This is a model of the lifecycle of a product that results in the product reentering the supply chain instead of being disposed of.
+This system allows for greater reduction of waste as a large section of the waste produced would be able to enter the supply chain.